-- Low-end discount shears are made in China or Taiwan mostly.
+- Low-end discount shears are made in China mostly.
 They feature rolled steel with low-grade un-hardened J2.
-These typically are very thin, ben, break, and or dull quickly.
+These typically are very thin, bend, break, and or dull quickly.

 - High-end trauma shears feature solid steel and hardened steel.
 Look for models that include Extreme Heavy Duty Steel to insure the best temper and long-lasting cuts.

 ✂️2.
 What is the difference between the coatings?
 They all look the same or do they?